uadmin/uadmin-docs/dapi.rst

 """"""""""""""""
 `Back to Top (Model Methods)`_

 APILogDelete controls the data API's logging for delete commands.
+The purpose of this model function is to enable delete access given an assigned model that will be recorded to the logs.
+By default, APILogDelete returns **true**.

 Structure: